mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 * Want to use the term "lunar cycle" instead?
 Time units can be named freely
 * Want 3 days in a week?
 Define unit relations freely
 * Want time to pass slower or faster?
-Specify a higher/lower multiplier, even while playing
+Specify a higher/lower multiplier, even at runtime
 * Want another time on a different planet?
-Just define another set of time units
+Just add another set of time units

 ---